swift-server/sswg/proposals/0018-mqtt-nio.md

 ### Subscribe and Listen

 You can send a `SUBSCRIBE` message to the server and listen for `PUBLISH` messages from the server.
+A listener will respond to all `PUBLISH` messages sent back from the server.
+If you have multiple subscriptions you will need to check the topic name to verify you have the correct message.

 ```swift
 let subscription = MQTTSubscribeInfo(topicFilter: "MyTopic", qos: .exactlyOnce)